AIT-Lablink/lablink-plotter/docs/examples.rst

 * :github_blob:`plot.cmd <examples/2_sync/plot.cmd>`: runs the plotter, which will plot incoming data to the screen (and write one of the inputs to a CSV output file)
 * :github_blob:`sync.cmd <examples/2_sync/sync.cmd>`: runs the sync host

-Start the data point bridge and the clients first (in arbitrary order).
+.. note:: Start the data point bridge and the clients first (in arbitrary order).
   **Before you start the sync host**, make sure that the **clients are already connected to the data point bridge** (check status messages of data point bridge).